-We are delighted that despite the introduction of the new GCSE point scores in 2017 the Attainment 8 score for The Morley Academy this year currently stands at 53.07, which exceeds the Leeds Local Authority 2017 Attainment 8 score of 46.0 by 7.07.
-At this time the full national picture for 2017 is unknown but there is no doubt that the GCSE results will place the academy amongst the very top performing schools nationally.
+We are delighted that despite the introduction of the new GCSE point scores in 2017 the average Attainment 8 score per pupil at The Morley Academy for 2016-17 currently stands at 53.07, which exceeds the Leeds Local Authority 2017 Attainment 8 score of 46.0 by 7.07.

 Following the introduction of the reformed GSCEs in English Literature, English Language and Mathematics GCSEs the grading system for these subjects has now moved from letters (A*-G) to a numerical 9 to 1 system, with 9 being the highest grade.
 The government has decided to describe a grade 4 as a ‘standard pass’ and a grade 5 as a ‘strong pass’.
 A grade 4 and above is equivalent to a C and above: if pupils do not achieve this level they will be required to continue studying English and Mathematics Post- 16.
 Where employers, FE providers and universities currently accept a grade C, they are expected to continue recognising a grade 4.